1. Introduction

 This will make sure shared memory is reallocated.

-Except if noted otherwise, these steps should all be performed as oper.
+Except if noted otherwise, these should all be performed as oper.
+Click on the Details toggle in each item for the needed steps.

 cd /usr2/control/rxg_files